crcn/mesh.js/packages/mesh-local-storage-ds-bus/README.md

 - offline-mode - enable users to browse your application without an API (assuming there's local data)
 - faster initial load times - great for mobile devices
 - can be used with other database transports such as [mesh-http](https://github.com/mojo-js/mesh-http)
-- cascades operations to other transports
+- cascades actions to other transports

 #### installation